Greek Life at CUNY

 The findings of The University of North Carolina’s research, which expressed ethical concerns about unequal representation and the safety of members, were among the topics debated nationwide.

-These findings resonated with Andrew Cerbone, a freshman and John Jay Law & Society major.
+These findings resonated with Andrew Cerbone, a freshman and John Jay law & society major.
 Cerbone recognizes that Greek life has caused racial discrimination and death in colleges nationwide.

-Cerbone’s concerns are plausible.
 There have been over 50 reported deaths of undergraduate students since 2000 that were all attributable to hazing, one of which occurred at CUNY Baruch College, according to NBC.

 The stained reputation of Greek Life organizations has urged CUNY-based sororities and fraternities, such as Kappa Phi Alpha (ΚΦA) and Tau Kappa Epsilon (TKE) to abolish hazing practices in their founding.